Philip Pullman Is Wrong: The Fall Wasn’t About Knowledge

 His message is essentially that the Christian God fundamentally opposes human consciousness and wants us child-like, unthinking, unable to question or judge for ourselves.
 “Original sin” is just a lie invented to control people through guilt: “They have been trying to convince us for centuries that we are born guilty… Is there any proof for this heinous stain, this shame, this guilt?
 No, not at all.”

-I think this objection rests on a misunderstanding of the biblical story, or at least of what many Christians actually mean.
+This objection, though, rests on a misunderstanding of the biblical story, or at least of what many Christians actually mean.
 The Bible doesn’t teach that babies are born guilty of sin.
 “Original sin” isn’t about personal guilt for what Adam did.
 It’s about inheriting a human nature that’s bent toward looking out for ourselves and making ourselves the centre of the universe.
 You and I aren’t personally guilty of eating the forbidden fruit.
 But we do inherit the consequences of living in a world where humanity decided it had the right to define reality on its own terms, apart from God.
 What Pullman attacks, then, is not Christianity in anything like its serious form, but a caricature of it: a distorted version that makes for compelling villains, perhaps, but bears little resemblance to what the Bible actually teaches.

 The deeper question remains compelling, though: Is the Christian God really against human consciousness?
 Against our capacity for independent thought?
 Against our ability to think critically and make judgments about reality?